SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Analyse_face_data_on_cloud.md

 ### Declare the Device Id

-- Replace #TODO Cloud_Integration 2
+- Replace #TODO Cloud_Integration 2 with the following lines of code
-- Paste the following line and replace the device id “1234” with your device id written on your computer.
+- Replace the device id “1234” with your device id written on your computer.

 ```python
 deviceid="1234"